IOS 11: Removed functionality

 Apps must be compiled for 64-bit architecture in order to be supported on iOS 11.
 32-bit apps are not supported or shown in the App Store in iOS 11, and users who attempt to open such apps receive an alert about the app's incompatibility.

-iOS 11 drops the native system integration with Twitter, Facebook, Flickr, and Vimeo.
+iOS 11 removes the native system integration with Twitter, Facebook, Flickr, and Vimeo.

-The iCloud Drive app is removed and replaced by the Files app.

 The ability to trigger multitasking using 3D Touch was removed from the original iOS 11 release.
 In response to a bug report, an Apple engineer wrote that "Please know that this feature was intentionally removed".
 Apple's software engineering chief Craig Federighi wrote in reply to an email that the company had to "temporarily drop support" due to a "technical constraint," pledging to bring it back in a future update to iOS 11.
 It was brought back in iOS 11.1.

-In iOS 11.2, the toggle switch for Wi-Fi and Bluetooth were unexpectedly changed to not completely turning off those two things but temporarily until the next day.
-The real turn off is in the Settings app.
+In iOS 11.2, the toggles for Wi-Fi and Bluetooth in Control Center were unexpectedly altered to only turn them off temporarily, until the next day.
+The only way to turn them off permanently was in the Settings app.